teivah/100-go-mistakes/docs/index.md

+---
+title: English
+---

-# 💡 Common Go Mistakes
+# Common Go Mistakes

 This section contains a summary of the 100 mistakes in the book.
 Meanwhile, it's also a section open to the community.
 If you believe that a mistake should be added, please create a [community mistake issue](https://github.com/teivah/100-go-mistakes/issues/new?assignees=&labels=community+mistake&template=community_mistake.md&title=).

+If you want to engage with the community (asking questions, discussing options, etc.), feel free to use the [Discussions](https://github.com/teivah/100-go-mistakes/discussions) space on the GitHub repo.

+???+ info

-**Note:** You're currently viewing a new version that I'm enriching with significantly more content.
+    You're currently viewing a new version that I'm enriching with significantly more content.
 Yet, this version is still under development; please be gentle if you find an issue, and feel free to create a PR.

 <!-- TODO Include full excerpts -->